Chapter 19: The Tragedy at Ong Thanh 062025

 over a mile on one of these trails in less than 15 minutes.
 One of the

-and starving NVA conscripts in reserve.
+NVA conscripts in reserve.

 Yes, captured documents and later captured prisoners revealed